BurkeStrang/az-204/Documentation/README.md

 Spend time reading through the different plans and think about what features are available in each e.g. can auto scale on the standard plan but not the basic. https://azure.microsoft.com/en-us/pricing/details/app-service/windows/

+## Access client certificate
+In App Service, TLS termination of the request happens at the frontend load balancer.
+When forwarding the request to your app code with client certificates enabled, App Service injects an X-ARR-ClientCert request header with the client certificate.
+App Service does not do anything with this client certificate other than forwarding it to your app.
+Your app code is responsible for validating the client certificate.

+For ASP.NET, the client certificate is available through the HttpRequest.ClientCertificate property.

+For other application stacks (Node.js, PHP, etc.), the client cert is available in your app through a base64 encoded value in the X-ARR-ClientCert request header.
 ## CLI

 ## Pwsh